¡HOLA! Bienvenido a Spanish Club!

 Having the confidence to speak and understand another language, even if it is only a few basic words, really helps to make pupil’s feel good about themselves and their learning.

-Although learning a Modern Foreign Language (MFL) is a compulsory element of the KS2 curriculum, in Spanish Club we always emphasise and ensure that learning Spanish is FUN!!!
+Although learning a Modern Foreign Language (MFL) is a compulsory element of the KS2 curriculum, in Spanish we always emphasise and ensure that learning Spanish is FUN!!!

 We learn through speaking and listening, singing, using PC software, DVDs, interactive activities and lots lots more…!!